dmarciano/RandomStringGenerator/README.md

 - Built-in DateTime and GUID functions
 - Ability to specify user-defined functions for generating a portion of the string (e.g. to pull information from a database and have it directly be incorporated in the output string)
 - Global and local exclusion blocks to allow exclusing a character, number, or symbol from anywhere in the output string, or just preventing a single token from generating a specific character, number, or symbol.
+- Fluent interface provided via the **PatternBuilder** class - no need to remember the specific tokens.

 ## Uses
 This library is used for generating random string based on a pattern or specific requirements, such as: